IIED at the UN Climate Change Conference (COP19)

 Date: Friday 15 November

 REDD+ could bring benefits to poor forest-dependent communities but this is by no means guaranteed.
-This event will examine how REDD+ policy processes, private sector participation, and design of local interventions can be made more equitable and gender-sensitive.
-It will draw from collaborative research in Africa, Asia and Latin America by IIED with partners.
+This half-day workshop examined how REDD+ policy processes, private sector participation, and the design of local interventions can be made more equitable and gender-sensitive.
+The workshop programme included reports on collaborative research in Africa, Asia and Latin America by IIED and a range of international partners.

 Development and Climate Days Conference